rumca-js/RSS-Link-Database-2022/2022/09/2022-09-19/https.www.cnet.comrssall_entries.md

-# Source CNET, Source URL:https://www.cnet.com/rss/all/
+# Source CNET, Source URL:https://www.cnet.com/rss/all/, Source language: en-US

 ## This Is What It Sounds Like When Space Rocks Crash Into Mars     - CNET
  - [https://www.cnet.com/science/space/this-is-what-it-sounds-like-when-space-rocks-crash-into-mars/#ftag=CADf328eec](https://www.cnet.com/science/space/this-is-what-it-sounds-like-when-space-rocks-crash-into-mars/#ftag=CADf328eec)
  - RSS feed: https://www.cnet.com/rss/all/
  - date published: 2022-09-19 22:47:00+00:00
- - tags: None

 NASA's InSight lander is the first to capture the seismic and acoustic waves from an impact on the red planet.